-It’s good they get smarter every day because they hold the world’s future in their small hands.
-It’s good we have a place in their lives because they need our love and protection.
+It is good they get smarter every day because they hold the world’s future in their small hands.
+It is good we have a place in their lives because they need our love and protection.

-Surprisingly, their day came about before anyone considered honoring mom and dad.
-In the late 1800s, several large churches called for a day to honor children; by the turn of the century, the idea gained national acceptance.
+Their day came about before anyone considered honoring mom and dad.
+In the late 1800s, several large churches called for a day to honor children and by the turn of the century, the idea gained national acceptance.

-Children were no different back then; they didn’t have iPads or smartphones, but they laughed and played just like today’s children.
+Children were no different back then.
+They didn’t have smartphones or iPads, but they laughed and played just like today’s children.
 However, the original Children’s Day centered around saving their little souls.

-An 1895 article from the New York Times reported that more than 1,000 children had participated in citywide religious ceremonies, hymn singing and baptisms.
+An 1895 article from the New York Times reported that more than 1,000 children had participated in citywide religious ceremonies, baptisms and hymn singing.

-Since then, the day’s focus has shifted to outreach programs, international awareness and advocacy for children’s rights.
+Since then, the day’s focus has shifted to international awareness, outreach programs and advocacy for children’s rights.
 All around the world, there are variations on our Children’s Day.

 We share this day with our children, wrap our love around their playful hearts and make quiet promises to always do our very best for them.
 The future they hold in their hands today will belong to their own children soon enough.